-Parents/Guardians Acknowledgment: certify that I, , received a copy of the Code of Conduct and reviewed the Code of Conduct with my child, • I further understand that I am responsible for t subject to replacement costs. he proper care and return of textbooks issued to my child or I shall be Parent/Guardian Signature Date ι earner Acknowledgment: , received a copy of the Code of Conduct and .
-I further understand that I am responsible for the proper care and Learner Signature Date
+Parents/Guardians Acknowledgment: certify that I, , received a copy of the Code of Conduct and reviewed the Code of Conduct with my child, • I further understand that I am responsible for the proper care and return of textbooks issued to my child or I shall be subject to replacement costs.
+Parent/Guardian Signature Date L earner Acknowledgment: , received a copy of the Code of Conduct and .
+I further understand that I am responsible for the proper care and Learner Signature